h2oai/h2o-3/h2o-docs/src/product/grid-search.rst

           (e.g., ``{'ntrees':[1,100], 'learn_rate':[0.1, 0.001]}``
        -  ``search_criteria`` is the optional dictionary for specifying more a advanced search strategy
-       -  ``parallelism`` (number of models built in parallel) allows the "leader node" to search the hyperspace and build models in a parallel way which ultimately speeds up grid search on small data
+       -  ``parallelism`` The number of models to build in parallel.
+          Parallelism allows the leaer node to search the hyperspace and build models in a parallel way, which ultimately speeds up grid search on small data.
+A value of 1 (default) specifies sequential building.
+Specify 0 for adaptive parallelism, which is decided by H2O.
+Any number >1 sets the exact number of models built in parallel.

     More about ``search_criteria``: